Wedding day Timeline

 **travel time to locations would have to be factored in if you are getting ready at a different location from where the ceremony is going to be.

-Ceremony Time: Avg ceremonies are about 2o mins.
-I have seen some very quick ones and there are church ceremonies that can last an hour.
+Average ceremonies are about 2o mins.
+I have seen some very quick ones and church ceremonies that can last an hour.
 To have extra cushion time I like to budget an hour for this time.
 If the ceremony is only 20 mins it gives us more time to do family and bridal photos or travel time can be built into this hour.

 At this point, we have used 4 hours.
 The next part of the timeline is where it can get very tight and I want to make sure that we have all the time needed so I get the photos you have dreamed of.